pranavS223/Ubuntu-Vulnerable-Machine/README.md

 ## 🚀 Quick Info

-- **Machine Name**: Groot
 - **OS**: Ubuntu 16.04 LTS
 - **Difficulty**: Easy/Medium
 - **Author**: [Your Name]

 ## 📋 Machine Description

-Groot is a research-focused Ubuntu machine with a LaTeX-to-PDF conversion web application.
+This machine is a research-focused Ubuntu machine with a LaTeX-to-PDF conversion web application.
 The machine demonstrates real-world misconfigurations in PHP handling and cron job vulnerabilities.

 ## 🔍 Vulnerabilities